How to Improve Your Conversation Skills (Even If You’re Shy)

 Although these questions may appear insignificant, they are necessary because they seek to identify similarities between two people.

-The conversation can easily progress based on the similarities.
 If you notice that a person is more open to a particular topic, expand on it and try to get them to talk for more than a minute.

 Asking questions indicates that you want to talk with that person.

-18. Don’t be afraid of silence
+18. Don’t Be Afraid of Silence

-It’s natural for a conversation to come to an end at times, so don’t get worked up about it.
 Taking natural breaks is also an excellent strategy to avoid interfering with someone’s thought process.

 So, if you’re here and wondering how to develop conversation skills, keep in mind that silence isn’t always a bad thing.

-19. Follow good communicators
+19. Follow Good Communicators

 Observing people with good stage skills will also help you if you want to become a good communicator yourself.

-There are tons of videos on YouTube for that (I really love watching TedTalks for that).
+There are tons of videos on YouTube for that (I really love watching TED Talks for that).

 In the workplace, many people are exceedingly reserved.
 One day a week, set aside five minutes to engage in a bit more social engagement.

 When you and a colleague have developed a bit more of a friendly relationship, invite them to lunch with you.
-You’ll never know when a good friendship might develop out of this.

-Putting your phone away plays a huge part in knowing how to conversate better.
+Putting your phone away plays a huge part in knowing how to communicate better.

 When you’re chatting with someone else, always put your phone in your pocket or purse.
 At the very least, turn the phone upside down while you’re at the table.

-22. Keep communication balanced
+22. Keep Communication Balanced

 Whether you’re naturally quiet or outspoken, think about who spoke more during the conversation.
 You talked too much if the other party was mostly silent.

 So, try to also pay attention to the other party in the future.

 For instance, if they claim to have done anything over the weekend, ask about it.
 Try to ask a question regarding everything they say.